Create & Import Your First Cluster

 Configure your Fleet repository

-To simplify the process of cluster provisioning, we will be using a series of pre-configured examples that you can find in the repository https://github.com/rancher-sandbox/rancher-turtles-fleet-example.
+To simplify the process of cluster provisioning, in this tutorial we will be using a pre-configured example that you can find in the repository https://github.com/rancher/turtles/tree/main/examples.
 By inspecting the contents of this repository, you will find:

 -